Defining A Blizzard – What It Is, How It Occurs, And The Dangers Associated With It

 Ground Blizzard

-When just two of these three requirements are in place, a weather bureau will reduce the outlook and only forecast a "Heavy Snowfall Warning."
+When only some of these requirements are in place, a weather bureau may issue a different winter weather alert instead of a “Blizzard Warning.”

 Not all blizzards require snowfall to take place.
 A ground blizzard occurs when snow or ice already lying on the ground gets picked up by a strong wind and blasted across the surface to create complete whiteouts and freezing conditions.